PurdueAF/purdue-af/docs/source/doc-getting-started.rst

    </a>

-After you generated an SSH key and added it to your GitHub account, run the following command in a Terminal to finish GitHub authentication:
+After you have generated an SSH key and added it to your GitHub account, run the following command in a Terminal to finish GitHub authentication:

 .. code-block:: shell